kedirinesia/kedirinesia/README.md

 ##  What I’m Working On

--  **Mican.id** — a full-stack platform for talent networks, marketplaces, and digital services
+-  **Mican.id** — a full-stack platform for talent networks, marketplaces, and Business to Business
 -  **Payuni** — a mobile app developer, payment & PPOB ecosystem with multi-tenant app architecture
 -  Building **scalable backend services**, **Flutter apps**, and **automation tools**